Open-CMSIS-Pack/cpackget/README.md

 Install a pack version from the public package index.
 The download url will be looked up by the tool:

-* `cpackget add Vendor.PackName.x.y.z` or `cpackget pack add Vendor::PackName@x.y.z`
+* `cpackget add Vendor.PackName.x.y.z` or `cpackget add Vendor::PackName@x.y.z`

-Install the latest published version of a public package listed in the package index:
+Install the latest published version of a public package listed in the package index, if no other version of this pack is already installed:

-* `cpackget add Vendor.PackName` or `cpackget pack add Vendor::PackName`
+* `cpackget add Vendor.PackName` or `cpackget add Vendor::PackName`

-Install packs using version modifiers:

-* `cpackget add Vendor::PackName>=x.y.z`, check if there is any version greater than or equal to x.y.z, install latest otherwise
-* `cpackget add Vendor::PackName@~x.y.z`, check if there is any version greater than or equal to x.y.z

 Install the pack versions specified in the ascii file.
 Each line specifies a single pack.